pondrejk/vim-readability/README.md

 > :ReadGradeOff

+## Notes & known issues

+* readability metrics provided by textstat are designed for English only
+* no textstat for Python 3, see issue#1, investigating possibilities
+* right now, there is just one sign collumn in vim, so if you use git-gutter or similar plugin, vim-readability will overwrite signs made by these plug-ins, sorry

 ## TODO

 * handle xml markup, blacklist certain text elements that skew the results (URLs, commands, file paths...)